Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 6 NFL, MLB playoffs

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Wednesday marks the eve of NFL Week 6 officially beginning as the Giants and Eagles will clash in New York.
-Not only does Thursday Night Football make for the ideal time to use the latest Betr Picks promo code CBSSPORTS but Wednesday also sees several other sports in action.
-A couple of MLB teams can punch their tickets to the LCS with victories, while the WNBA Finals resumes with Game 3.
-You can wager on NFL player props, make MLB predictions or WNBA bets on many of the best DFS apps, such as Betr.
+Thursday Night Football between the Giants and Eagles highlights the day's sports slate, as many will flock to that game on the best DFS apps.
+But you can also use the latest Betr Picks promo code CBSSPORTS on MLB playoff action with Dodgers vs. Phillies and Cubs vs. Brewers.
+Philly and Chicago are both facing elimination, as there will be lots of interest with MLB predictions, in addition to NFL player props on the gridiron.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.